chicagozer/rtdb/README.md

 To maximize performance, the map/reduce is run once for the entire array.
 So use arrays when inserting multiple documents at once.

-Browser subscribers register for streams via the [HTML5 event source API](http://www.w3.org/TR/eventsource/).
+Browser subscribers register for streams via the [HTML5 event source API](http://www.w3.org/TR/eventsource/) or WebSockets.

+## Server Sent Events (EventSources)

+Intuitively a subscriber would create an EventSource for each interesting view.
+However in practice, web browsers limit the number of active EventSources to a very small number.
 Instead of creating multiple EventSources, supply multiple view params for each additional stream.
 Most browsers have a limit on the number of EventSources that may be created per page.
 With this technique there is no limit to the number of subscriptions.

-When adding the EventListener, use the GUID of the view.
+When adding the EventListener, pass the GUID of each view as a param.

     var source = new EventSource(
 	    "/db/stream?view=6f57030d-ccad-41df-aa92-689292fa2c42&view=ec537999-60a5-41f3-9036-fcd3d5356ae2");